High School Service Learning

 CAS - Creativity, Action and Service

 CAS is a requirement of the IB Diploma program.
-This results in a high level of engagement by these sixty to seventy students who pursue the full diploma.
+This results in a high level of engagement by these 60 to 70 students who pursue the full diploma.
 They are active in many of the service club events and also show initiative in a variety of aspects of campus life.
 Each student must complete a CAS project.
 The following are some examples:

 - GIN AD Hungry for Change